WQOW: Newscasts

 With the launch of WQOW, WXOW began to simulcast its newscasts on that station; one of the few splits between La Crosse and Eau Claire at launch was that WQOW produced cut-ins during Good Morning America.
-In Eau Claire, reporters were stationed to provide coverage into WXOW's regional news, seen in both cities.
+In Eau Claire, reporters were stationed to provide coverage on WXOW's regional news, seen in both cities.

 In 1982, WQOW established a separate news operation with local newscasts focusing on Eau Claire and the surrounding area.
 Since it did not operate an in-house weather department of its own, all segments originated from WXOW's studios in a tape-delayed arrangement.
-The effort was cancelled in March 1990 as a cost-cutting measure; as a result, WQOW once again began simulcasting WXOW's newscasts.
+The effort was canceled in March 1990 as a cost-cutting measure; as a result, WQOW once again began simulcasting WXOW's newscasts.

-It would not be until October 14, 1996—after the Shockley purchase—when WQOW would relaunch its own local news operation for a second time.
-Although this incarnation of news production includes a separate weather department from WXOW, meteorologists from that station can fill-in on WQOW (this is the case especially on weekends and for severe weather coverage transitioning between each station's coverage area).
-In September 2011, WXOW became the second television station in the market to perform an upgrade to high definition newscast production.
+It would not be until October 14, 1996, after the Shockley purchase, that WQOW would relaunch its own local news operation for a second time.
+Although this incarnation of news production includes a separate weather department from WXOW, meteorologists from that station can fill in on WQOW (this is the case especially on weekends and for severe weather coverage transitioning between each station's coverage area).
+In September 2011, WQOW (and WXOW) became the second television stations in the market to perform an upgrade to high definition newscast production.
 Included in the change was a new studio and updated graphics package.
-The news department at WQOW was upgraded to HD level at the same time.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: